 Considered major surgery and performed under general anesthesia, a Tummy Tuck is an outpatient procedure that’s designed to remove excess skin and fat of the abdominal area, and tighten the abdominal wall.

 While Tummy Tuck surgery can be performed in conjunction with liposuction, they should not be confused.
 Both are independent procedures.
-Liposuction may be performed in addition to a Tummy Tuck to assist in the removal of fat deposits.
+Liposuction may be performed in addition to Abdominoplasty surgery to assist in the removal of fat deposits.

 Abdominoplasty is not a substitute for regular diet and exercise, and should only be performed after weight has been stabilized and all other methods exhausted.

 Mini Tummy Tuck, or Partial Tummy Tuck, is used to treat a smaller area of fat deposits and excess skin of the abdomen.
 This procedure requires a shorter incision below the naval and usually there is no need to reposition the belly button.
 As with a full Tummy Tuck, excess skin is removed and the two remaining skin areas are reattached forming a flatter abdomen.
-The smaller incision allows for a quicker recovery than with a full Tummy Tuck.
+The smaller incision allows for a quicker recovery.
 A Mini Tummy Tuck is most effective for patients who suffer from excess skin and fat in the lower abdomen.

 Circumferential Tummy Tuck, also called a Body Lift or Belt Lipectomy, is performed when in addition to excess abdominal skin and fat, there is excess back fat.
 The procedure provides full 360 degree contouring, targeting the stomach, hips, waistline and back.
 Thus, the incision for this procedure is all around the waistline.
 The excess skin and fat is removed and then the upper and lower skin tissue is reattached creating smoother tighter surfaces all around.
 As with a standard Tummy Tuck, the abdominal wall is also tightened.